Monday Morning Message with Jason Beem for Sept. 15, 2025

 A good Monday morning to you all!
 Hope everyone’s weekend went well and that you were able to find some winners.

-Field size stayed very good, and obviously Laurel not running against us for most of the summer played a big part in that.
-I hope that the mid-Atlantic circuit is able to find a sweet spot for all tracks to co-exist because there is a lot of racing in a small geographic area.
+Field size stayed very good, and obviously, Laurel not running against us for most of the summer played a big part in that.
+I hope the mid-Atlantic circuit can find a sweet spot for all tracks to co-exist, given the high volume of racing in such a small geographic area.
 And it’s so important for everyone to have good cards with big fields, as much as possible.

 I mentioned on my show today that this summer I felt the most “at home” in Virginia as I had in any summer previously.
 I think part of that is just after seven summers up here, I know the area so much more.